baldurk/renderdoc/CONTRIBUTING.md

 ### Windows

-:rotating_light: :rotating_light: Until v1.0 is close to stable, currently the dependencies to build the Qt UI are not committed to the repository.
-Until then, you need to download [this zip file](https://renderdoc.org/qrenderdoc_3rdparty.zip) and extract it in the root. :rotating_light: :rotating_light:

-The main [renderdoc.sln](renderdoc.sln) is a VS2015 solution, as of March 2017.
+The main [renderdoc.sln](renderdoc.sln) is a VS2015 solution.
 It should also compile in VS2017, just select to update the compilers if you don't have the 2015 compilers available.

 There are no external dependencies, all libraries/headers needed to build are included in the git checkout.
 On windows, the `Development` configuration is recommended for day-to-day dev.
 It's debuggable but not too slow.
 The `Release` configuration is then obviously what you should compile for any builds you'll send out to people or if you want to evaluate performance.